Permanent Mission of India v. City of New York: Majority opinion

 Under the FSIA, a foreign government is presumptively immune from suit in federal court unless a specific exception applies.
 This case involves the exception for "rights in immovable property situated in the United States."
 The question before the Supreme Court was whether a suit declaring the validity of a tax lien places "rights in immovable property" in issue.

 A "lien" is a "charge or security or incumbrance upon property."
 An "incumbrance," in turn, is any "right to, or interest in, land which may subsist in another to the diminution of its value."
 A tax lien "inhibits one of the quintessential rights of property ownership—the right to convey that property.
 Thus, a suit to declare the validity of a tax lien inquestionably places "rights in immovable property" in issue.

 This interpretation is consistent with the prevailing view of international law in 1976, the year FSIA was enacted.
 Under international law, sovereign immunity exists for inherently public acts but not with respect to private acts.
 Property ownership was held to not be an inherently public function.

 Dissenting opinion

-Justice John Paul Stevens argued that none of the exceptions to sovereign immunity under the FSIA applied to suits to enforce tax liens.
+Justice John Paul Stevens (with whom Justice Stephen Breyer joined) argued that none of the exceptions to sovereign immunity under the FSIA applied to suits to enforce tax liens.
 Because tax liens are available to force payment in a variety of situations, such as pest control, litter removal, and emergency repairs, a "whole host of routine civil controversies could be converted into property liens and then used—as the tax lien was in this case—to pierce a foreign sovereign's traditional and statutory immunity."
 In this way, the tax-lien exception could swallow the rule, imposing upon those foreign governments the duty to defend against these lawsuits.